 Employer (school district)

-- Ensure that all resources (information, authorization administrative changes, technology, training, human resources) and materials (personal protective equipment, equipment, cleaning and disinfecting products and systems) required to implement and maintain plan are reasonably made available as practical when required.
+- Ensure that all resources (information, authorization administrative changes, technology, training, human resources) and materials (personal protective equipment, equipment, cleaning and disinfecting products and systems) required to implement and maintain the COVID-19 safety plan are made reasonably available as practical when required.

-- Ensure that supervisors and workers are informed about the content of safety policies.
+- Ensure that supervisors and workers are informed about the content the COVID-19 safety plan.

-- Conduct a periodic review the effectiveness of the plan.
+- Conduct a periodic review the effectiveness of the COVID-19 safety plan.
 This includes a review of the available control technologies to ensure that these are selected and used when practical.